stuhlmueller/gpt.el/README.md

 - **all-buffers**: Uses all visible buffers as context, with cursor position marked
 - **current-buffer**: Uses only the current buffer as context, with cursor position marked
 - **none**: Uses no buffer context

+## Development

+Run `make check` to validate parentheses, load each file, byte-compile, and lint the Elisp sources.
+Use `make help` to see all available maintenance targets.

 ## Backend (gpt.py)